 Membership in the Company

-Membership in the Company shall be acquired only in the manner determined by the Board from time to time.
-No person shall be admitted a Member unless he is first approved by the Directors.
+Membership in the Company shall only be available to those persons who qualify under one of the five types of membership set out in Article 8.1 below.
 The Board shall full discretion as to the admission of any person to membership and may refuse admission without assigning a reason thereof.

 A Member shall upon admission as a Member be bound by the Memorandum of Association and these Articles.